perladvent/perldotcom/content/article/how-do-i-open-this-.md

 Opening a File Using a Line Number
 ----------------------------------

-### Stack Traces
+#### Stack Traces
 I see a lot of stack traces on any given day.
-A relevant chunk of a strack trace might look like: `Died at lib/Git/Helpers.pm line 50.`
+A relevant chunk of a stack trace might look like: `Died at lib/Git/Helpers.pm line 50.`

+Doing this by hand I might copy the file path and enter the following at the command line:

 ```bash
 $ vim lib/Git/Helpers.pm